-MGMT:318 Integrated Marketing Communications.
+MGMT-318 Integrated Marketing Communications

 Reflects the growing practice of effectively combining an organization's communication tools in a united effort for goal accomplishment.
 Topics include advertising, public relations, sales promotions, marketing, social media, e-commerce and sponsorships.
 Legal and ethical considerations are also discussed.
-Same as COMM:318.
+Same as COMM-418.
+Prerequisite: Junior standing.
 4 SH.
+Capstone.
 CC: Interdisciplinary.

-MGMT:330 Small Business and Entrepreneurship: Theory, Practice and Concept.
+MGMT-330 Small Business and Entrepreneurship: Theory, Practice and Concept

 Emphasizes small-business operations and management and the theories and practice of entrepreneurship.
 Topics include developing a business plan, small-business finance and selected international examples.
 Students are engaged in a realistic simulation of a small business, from creating the business and running it day-to-day to potentially exiting the business in some way (sell, close, bankruptcy).
 4 SH.
+CC: Oral Intensive, Team Intensive.

-MGMT:340 Corporate Financial Management.
+MGMT-340 Corporate Financial Management

 Examines the theory and practice of corporate financial management.
 Topics include the financial environment, time value of money, bond and stock valuation, and the capital asset pricing model.
 Also covers analysis of financial statements, financial forecasting, capital budgeting, long-term financing decisions, the cost of capital, capital structure, dividend policy and working capital management.
-Prerequisites: Junior standing, MGMT:202, ACCT:200, ECON:105 or ECON:201 and ECON:202.
+Prerequisites: Junior standing, introductory statistics course, ACCT-200, and either ECON-105 or both ECON-201 and ECON-202.
 4 SH.

-MGMT:342 Investment Analysis.
+MGMT-342 Investment Analysis

 Examines various investment vehicles within a risk and return framework.
 Topics include the structure and operation of markets, use of margin, short sales, stock market indexes, mutual funds, efficient market hypothesis, stock and bond valuation, duration, international investing, call and put options, futures contracts, real estate, and portfolio management.
 Uses a mutual fund study, a stock valuation exercise and a computer database to increase knowledge and experience in investment management.
-Prerequisite: MGMT:340.
+Prerequisite: MGMT-340.
 4 SH.

-MGMT:344 Financial Institutions and Markets.
+MGMT-344 Financial Institutions and Markets

 Focuses on the financial services industries and financial markets in the U.S. economy.
-Topics include the structure of the financial markets and the roles of the financial services industry and the federal government in these markets; the valuation of fixedincome securities; risk-return trade-offs in capital markets; hedging and the use of financial derivatives to manage interest rate risk, foreign exchange risk, credit risk and liquidity risk; asset-liability-liquidity management emphasizing GAP and duration analysis; and mergers and acquisitions.
-Prerequisite: MGMT:340.
+Topics include the structure of the financial markets and the roles of the financial services industry and the federal government in these markets; the valuation of fixed-income securities; risk-return trade-offs in capital markets; hedging and the use of financial derivatives to manage interest rate risk, foreign exchange risk, credit risk and liquidity risk; asset-liability-liquidity management emphasizing GAP and duration analysis; and mergers and acquisitions.
+Prerequisite: MGMT-340.
 4 SH.

-MGMT:345 International Financial Management.
+MGMT-345 International Financial Management

 Examines the theoretical and practical analysis of the financing and investment decisions of multinational firms operating in international financial markets.
 Topics include international asset valuation, international financing and investments, foreign currency, foreign exchange risk exposure and country risk management.
-Prerequisite: MGMT:340.
+Prerequisite: MGMT-340.
 4 SH.

-MGMT:350 International Business.
+MGMT-350 International Business

 A broad exposure to the turbulent, complex and expanding nature of business in the international environment.
 Considers the fundamental principles and practices of multinational enterprises with both text and case studies.
-Prerequisites: ECON:201, ECON:202 or instructor's permission.
-2 SH.
+Prerequisites: ECON-201, ECON-202 or instructor's permission.
+4 SH.

-MGMT:351 Seminar in European Business Operations.
+MGMT-351 Seminar in European Business Operations

 A study of business practice and operations in the U.K. and continental Europe.
 Offered in London, England, for business students in the Sigmund Weis School London Program.
 Emphasis is pragmatic and applications-oriented.
-The course features field trips to manufacturing facilities, distribution centers and financial institutions in the U.K. and on the European continent.
+The course features field trips to manufacturing facilities, distribution centers and financial institutions in the U.K. and on the

+European continent.
 Class often features guest lecturers knowledgeable in specific fields of international business.
-Prerequisites: Junior standing or instructor's permission and participation in the London Program (see London Program on page 16).
-4 SH.
+Prerequisites: Junior standing or instructor's permission and participation in the London Program.
+2 SH.

-MGMT:360 Management and Organizational Behavior.
+MGMT-360 Management and Organizational Behavior